Lynne Olver: The Food Timeline

-It has been widely reported that the Olver family is searching for a person or persons to maintain and possibly grow the website.
+In 2020, it was reported that the Olver family was searching for a person or persons to maintain and possibly grow the website.

 Virginia Tech

-On November 11, 2020, the Olver family announced on the Food Timeline's Twitter account that they have selected the Virginia Tech's Food Studies Program to be the new curators for the Olver's website after reviewing over 80 other applicants.
-The Food Studies Program thanked Eater and writer Dayna Evans for bringing the Virginia Tech unit in contact with the Olver family.
+On November 11, 2020, the Olver family announced on the Food Timeline's Twitter account that they selected the Virginia Tech's Food Studies Program to be the new curators for Olver's website after reviewing over 80 other applicants.
+The Food Studies Program thanked Eater writer Dayna Evans for bringing the Virginia Tech unit in contact with the Olver family.
 The Food Studies Program is headed by history professor Anna Zeide.
-In December 2020, Virginia Tech acquired the "website and accompanying physical library" and plans to "carry on Olver's legacy and create space for new research and student internship opportunities".
+In December 2020, Virginia Tech acquired the "website and accompanying physical library" and planned to "carry on Olver's legacy and create space for new research and student internship opportunities".

+Adaptations

+The Food Timeline was adapted in 2024 by The Secret Ingredient, a culinary culture newsletter.
+The adapted article includes illustrations and archival visual media.